Hey, I'm Colton!

 Instead of creating a board game, I decided to tackle a problem that is close to my heart: travel.

-I have traveled a lot and understand well the frustrations of managing flights and other travel details.
-This led me to pick two Seattle companies in the travel industry: Expedia and Concur.
+I've traveled a lot and understand the frustrations of managing flights and other details.
+This led me to pinpoint two Seattle companies in the travel industry: Expedia and Concur.

 I created two case studies to showcase my UX skill set.
 All of that on my own without guidance.
-There is no better way to learn something than by practicing.
+There is no better way to learn something than by doing.

 Was it perfect?